Probing the minimal $U(1)_X$ model at future electron-positron colliders via the fermion pair-production channel: The Model

-where $\tilde{H} \equiv i \tau^2 H^*$.
-The fourth and fifth terms of the Eq.~\ref{LYk} are responsible for the seesaw mechanism- after the symmetry breaking- to generate the light neutrino mass.
-From the Yukawa interactions we can write the following conditions from the U$(1)_X$ neutrality
+The model we consider here is based on the gauge group $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y\otimes$ $U(1)_X$.
+The particle content is shown in Table~\ref{tab1}.
+In addition to the SM particles, three generations of the RHNs are introduced to cancel the gauge and mixed gauge-gravity anomalies.
+There also exists a SM-singlet scalar $\Phi$ which generates the Majorana mass term for the RHNs after the $U(1)_X$ symmetry breaking.
+The RHNs couples to the SM lepton $(\ell_L)$ and Higgs $(H)$ doublets to generate the Dirac Yukawa couplings that go into the seesaw mechanism for neutrino masses~\cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, GellMann:1980vs, Glashow:1979nm}.
+To introduce the fermion mass terms and the flavor mixings, the Yukawa interaction can be written as

-Solving Eqs.\ref{anom-f} and \ref{Yuk} we can calculate the individual U$(1)_X$ charges of the fermions in the model in terms of $x_H$ and $x_\Phi$.
-The charges are written in Tab.~\ref{tab1}.
-We can find that $x_H=0$ and $x_\Phi=1$ will reproduce the B$-$L scenario.
-From the structure of the individual charges we can confer that the U$(1)_X$ gauge group can be considered as a linear combination of the U$(1)_Y$ gauge group of the SM and the U$(1)_{\rm{B-L}}$ gauge group.
-The U$(1)_X$ gauge coupling $g^\prime$ is a free parameter of our model which appears as either $ g^\prime x_H$ or $g^\prime x_\Phi$ in the interaction Lagrangian.
-Without the loss of generality we fix $x_\Phi=1$ in the further analysis of this paper.
-As a result $x_H$ acts as an angle between the U$(1)_Y$ and U$(1)_{\rm{B-L}}$ directions.
-In the limits $x_H \to - \infty$, U$(1)_X$ is aligned to the U$(1)_Y$ direction and consequently in the limit $x_H \to \infty$, U$(1)_X$ is anti-aligned to the U$(1)_Y$ direction, respectively.
+where $\tilde{H} \equiv i \tau^2 H^*$ ($\tau^2$ being the second Pauli matrix).
+The $U(1)_X$ charges of all the particles are shown in Table~\ref{tab1} after solving the gauge and mixed gauge-gravity anomalies~\cite{Das:2016zue} and using the Yukawa interaction from Eq.~\ref{LYk}.
+We see that $x_H=0$ and $x_\Phi=1$ will reproduce the $B-L$ scenario.
+From the structure of the individual charges we can confer that the $U(1)_X$ gauge group can be considered as a linear combination of the $U(1)_Y$ and $U(1)_{B-L}$ gauge groups.
+The $U(1)_X$ gauge coupling $g^\prime$ is a free parameter of our model which appears as either $ g^\prime x_H$ or $g^\prime x_\Phi$ in the interaction Lagrangian.
+Without the loss of generality we fix $x_\Phi=1$ in this paper.
+As a result $x_H$ acts as an angle between the $U(1)_Y$ and $U(1)_{B-L}$ directions.
+In the limits $x_H \to - \infty$ ($+\infty$), $U(1)_X$ is (anti-)aligned to the $U(1)_Y$ direction.